-The area known as Downtown Eastside is the oldest neighbourhood in Vancouver and the poorest in all of Canada.
+The area known as Downtown Eastside is the oldest neighbourhood in Vancouver and one of the poorest urban postal codes in all of Canada.
 The Downtown Eastside is an inner city neighbourhood, with disadvantaged and displaced populations, high occurrences of HIV/AIDS and substance abuse, and a relatively high crime rate.
 However, the neighbourhood has a rich and colourful history, diverse culture and a strong fabric of community.

 Fuelled by cheap, potent and available heroin and cocaine, including crack cocaine, and - increasingly - crystal methamphetamine, the Downtown Eastside's drug scene has exploded over the past decade.
 Drug dealing now takes place in full public view - as do the drug overdoses.
 Vancouver averages about 150 illicit drug overdose deaths per year.
 Most of these in Downtown Eastside.